soimort/translate-shell/README.md

 * **Q**: *My terminal does not support ANSI escape sequences and the display looks like a mess.
 How do I disable them?*

 * **A**: Translate Shell uses ANSI escape sequences to display colors and other effects.
-You can disable them by telling Translate Shell that your terminal type is dumb: `$ TERM=dumb trans ...`
+You can disable them by either using the option `-no-ansi`, or telling Translate Shell that your terminal type is dumb via the environment variable `TERM`: `$ TERM=dumb trans ...`

 ## Contributing